 Know Pain Know Gain (AIA Australia, Pain Revolution)

 Project PAVE (DFAT, Engro Fertilizers)

 Wildlife.
 Not Entertainers.
 (Intrepid Group, World Animal Protection)

 - Corporate organisation leading through shared value

-- Civil society organisation leading through shared value
+- Small or medium organisation leading through shared value

-- Shared value project by an organisation or collaboration
+- Shared value project/initiative by an organisation or through cross-sector partnership

 - Shared Value Champion